 It took me a good half an hour to work out that the NFC on my new Nokia 7 Plus wasn’t somehow disabled in software or broken in hardware.
-It just had a really poor reach compared to other devices and the contact area were located in a tiny spot to the right of the camera lens.
+It just had a poor reach compared to other devices and the contact area was located in a tiny spot to the right of the camera lens.
 You can see this area highlighted in the above feature photo.

 I found out that I could also make a connection with the Nexus 5X by holding my security key up against the camera, 2 cm off the surface of the phone, or even dead center of the phone.
 I’d never noticed that the connection was better to the side of the camera as NFC had always just worked when I placed NFC devices near the center back of the device.

-The Nexus 5 X has a a larger NFC antenna that covers a wider area around the entire camera housing and a little way downwards towards the middle of the phone.
-The latter design seem to be quite common in many other smart phone models.
+The Nexus 5 X has a larger NFC antenna that covers a wider area around the entire camera housing and a little way downwards towards the middle of the phone.
+The latter design seems to be quite common in other smartphone models as well.

-What I can say for sure is that its NFC area is significantly smaller and its much more difficult to get it to read an NFC tag or key than the HTC One (2013), Sony Xperia Z3 (2014), LG Nexus 5X (2015), and the Samsung Galaxy S7 (2016) and S8 (2017).
+What I can say for sure is that its NFC area is significantly smaller and its much more difficult to get it to read an NFC tag or key than the HTC One (2013), Sony Xperia Z3 (2014), LG Nexus 5X (2015), and the Samsung Galaxy S7 (2016) and S8 (2017.)

 I’m not the only one experiencing these problems with the Nokia 7 Plus.
-Some customers on the Nokia phones community forum though that NFC wasn’t working at all as they had trouble locating the NFC area on the back of the device.
+Some customers on the Nokia phone-community forum though that NFC wasn’t working at all as they’d trouble locating the NFC area.

 I find it interesting that none of the hundred or so reviews I’ve found of the Nokia 7 Plus mention NFC other than in passing.
-It would seem none of the reviewers considered it wroth actually testing whether NFC capabilities worked any differently than on comparable devices.
+It would seem none of the reviewers considered it wroth testing whether NFC capabilities worked any differently than on comparable devices.